3D latent diffusion models for parameterizing and history matching multiscenario facies systems: Latent space history matching with uncertain geological scenario

 Randomly selected realizations from the prior (top row) and posterior (bottom row) ensembles are shown in Figure~\ref{fig:prior_posterior_tops} (full models) and Figure~\ref{fig:prior_posterior_bottoms} (lower halves).
 The prior ensemble is characterized by a range of channel orientations and channel densities.
 The posterior realizations, by contrast, display features consistent with the synthetic true model.
 Specifically, the channel locations, density and orientation, are seen to be in alignment with those of the true model (Figure~\ref{fig:case1_models}a and Figure~\ref{fig:case1_models}d).

 Finally, we present prior and posterior distributions for the geological scenario parameters -- mud fraction, channel orientation, and channel width.
-In Figure~\ref{fig:case1_params} we display the prior (uniform) distribution in gray and the posterior histograms in light blue.
-The vertical red lines indicate the true values.
-The prior ranges and true values are as given in Tables~\ref{table:orientation_width_number} and \ref{table:true_params}, respectively.

-The CNN-based procedure described in Section~\ref{results_models} is used to infer the channel width and orientation for each posterior realization (facies fractions are computed directly), and the histograms are then constructed from the full set of posterior geomodels.
+In Figure~\ref{fig:case1_params}, we display the histograms for the prior and the posterior distributions in gray and light blue, respectively.
+The vertical red lines indicate the true values, as given in Table~\ref{table:true_params}.
+Mud facies fractions (Figure~\ref{fig:case1_params}a) are computed directly from the (prior or posterior) geomodel realizations.
+For channel width and orientation, the CNN-based procedure ($\tilde{\mathbf{s}} = \text{CNN}(\mathbf{r})$) described in Section~\ref{results_models} is applied for each prior and posterior realization.
+Histograms of the scenario parameters are then constructed from the full set of $N_e=200$ prior and posterior geomodels.
+Note that the histograms for the prior models are slightly nonuniform, in contrast to the specifications of Table~\ref{table:orientation_width_number}.
+This is due to limitations and approximations in the OBM procedure applied to generate the training samples and to Monte Carlo error.

 Very close alignment between the posterior parameter distributions and the true values is observed in Figure~\ref{fig:case1_params}.
 Some amount of spread in the posterior histograms is evident, though the mode of each distribution is near the true scenario parameter in all cases.
 Consistent with the posterior geomodels discussed earlier, these results highlight the ability of the overall procedure to provide uncertainty reduction in the scenario parameters.
 We reiterate that this is achieved automatically within our workflow -- we do not need to perform any sort of two-level history matching where the scenario parameters are determined in an initial step.
-This represents a significant advantage of our (unified) multiscenario parameterization.
+This represents a significant advantage of our unified parameterization.